microsoft/YamUI/src/components/Button/Button.md

 While buttons can technically be used to navigate a user to another part of the experience, this is not recommended unless that navigation is part of an action or their flow.

 Also, use concise, specific, self-explanatory text, usually a single word.
 Should include a verb.
 If acting on something, text should include the noun it is acting on.
-Ex.
-"Create Group"
+For example, *"Create Group"*.

 ### Examples